 EMPLOYEE DOMESTIC PARTNER

 NAME

 SOCIAL SECURITY NUMBER

 DATE OF BIRTH

 DEPT.

 CAMPUS PHONE NUMBER

-(Name of Bradley University Em acknowledge that the pre- ployee) has become of Former Domestic Partner) ·
+acknowledge that the pre ployee) has be time of Former Domestic Partner)

-I acknowledge this form has bee n completed and provided to the Bi radley University Human Resources
+I acknowledge this form has been n completed and provided to the B radley University Human Resources

-Department within 30 days of th e termination of the registered same e-sex domestic partnership.
+Department within 30 days of the e termination of the registered sam e-sex domestic partnership.
 I also

-acknowledge that a copy of this form has been provided my same-s ex domestic partner within the same 30 days.
+acknowledge that a copy of this form has been provided my same-s ex domestic partner within the same 30 days

 Signature Date